Apollo-Level2-Web-Dev/Batch-2-Assignment-9-Fullstack/3-blood-donation.md

         - Donor's name
         - Blood type
         - Status of the request (pending, approved, rejected)
-        - Option to message the donor (if approved)
+        - see contact information of the donor (if approved)
 - **6.2 Requests for Blood to Me**:
     - List of blood requests received by the user.
     - Details for each request: